MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 See how the thought process concerns a writing process, but also a process tasked with reassuring factual correctness through tool use and correcting already written text?

 That's ... not how GPTs work.
-No internal dialogue, no reasoning as such (present, but shallow), no self-correction, no tool-use.
+No internal dialogue, no extensive reasoning as such (only shallow at best), no self-correction, no tool-use.
 A transformer will not reason ... reasonably.

 ### Self-Consistency